Chaste/Chaste.github.io/site/content/docs/paper-tutorials/Plos2013/CryptsAndVillus.md

-This tutorial is automatically generated from the file projects/Plos2013/test/TestCryptsAndVillusLiteratePaper.hpp at revision r26076.
+This tutorial was generated from the file [TestCryptsAndVillusLiteratePaper.hpp].
 Note that the code is given in full at the bottom of the page.

 ![PaperTutorials/Plos2013:combined.png](https://github.com/Chaste/trac_archive/blob/master/attachment/ticket//PaperTutorials%2FPlos2013%3Acombined.png)